Sim Sim Hamara

-SimSim Humara (سِم سِم ہمارا), also known as Sim Sim Hamara; meaning Our Sim Sim) is the Pakistani version of the children's television series Sesame Street.
+Sim Sim Hamara (سِم سِم ہمارا; lit.
+Our Sim Sim) is the Pakistani version of the children's television series Sesame Street.
 It is produced by Pakistan Children's Television and Rafi Peer Theatre (based in Lahore).

 History

 The show has been viewed in Pakistan before, in the early 1990s, although it was in English and the characters and context could only be understood by a westernised minority of Pakistani children.

 In April 2011, USAID announced that it would fund $20 million to start a local version of Sesame Street in Pakistan.
 Sesame Street has had many co-productions around the world and the one in Pakistan is the first localised version in the country itself.

 The show began airing in December 2011 on PTV, after two years of production.
 The first season, consisting of 26 episodes, finished airing in March 2012.
 78 half-hour episodes were broadcast in total.